jamesyang124/passport-steam/README.md

 5. add logger for express, and dockerfile for containerized.

-6. pull image by: `docker pull ghcr.io/jamesyang124/passport-steam/auth-proxy:1.0.20`
+6. pull image by: `docker pull ghcr.io/jamesyang124/passport-steam/auth-proxy:1.0.21`

 7. expose config (secret, cb, etc.) to env, separate config to `conf.js`.

 8. rewrite `/auth/steam` input validation, fallback to default strategy's `returnURL` and `realm` if missing one of input from query parameter.

+9. fix profile featch api missing strat issue

 ## Installation